engrit-illinois/Audit-MisconfiguredGpos/README.md

 <br />

 ## Examples of remediation
 :warning: `Audit-MisconfiguredGpos` does NOT make ANY changes to AD.
 It is meant solely for gathering information to inform your decisions and actions.
 After using it to gather a list of GPOs you want to take action on, you should review those GPOs to ensure they should actually be changed, before taking any action.

 The following examples may be run independently of `Audit-MisconfiguredGpos`, and are provided for convenient reference.
 <br />

 ### Disable User and Computer settings on GPOs where they are enabled, but not configured:
 WIP
 <br />

 ### Remove GPOs named like "*X*", but exclude certain GPOs:

-Note: At UIUC, we don't actually create or remove GPOs, as that is done centrally.
+Note: At UIUC, we (edge IT) don't actually create or remove GPOs, as that is done centrally.
 This scenario is provided primarily as an example of how to exclude GPOs.

 <details>
 <summary><i>Click to expand</i></summary>